svetayefremova/callisto/README.md

 - Authentication with Facebook
 - Possibility to add photo from camera and camera roll to the app gallery
-- User account page with possibility to fill username field and make user avatar (from camera or camera roll)
+- User account page with possibility to fill username field and make user avatar (from camera roll)

 ### TODO